ropensci/roweb3/content/blog/2021-01-19-introducing-baseset/index.md

 > [Categories](https://en.wikipedia.org/wiki/Help:Category "Help:Category"): [Basketball](https://en.wikipedia.org/wiki/Category:Basketball "Category:Basketball") \| [Sports originating in the United States](https://en.wikipedia.org/wiki/Category:Sports_originating_in_the_United_States "Category:Sports originating in the United States") \| [Team sports](https://en.wikipedia.org/wiki/Category:Team_sports "Category:Team sports") \| [Summer Olympic sports](https://en.wikipedia.org/wiki/Category:Summer_Olympic_sports "Category:Summer Olympic sports") \| [Ball games](https://en.wikipedia.org/wiki/Category:Ball_games "Category:Ball games") \| [Games and sports introduced in 1891](https://en.wikipedia.org/wiki/Category:Games_and_sports_introduced_in_1891 "Category:Games and sports introduced in 1891")

 Some say that tomatoes should be both considered as fruits and as vegetables, so they could also be in both sets.
-We can do this for all elements we can think, pencils, mathematical operations, numbers, words, genes...
+We can do this for any element we can think of, pencils, mathematical operations, numbers, words, genes...

 When we have more than one set we might be interested in which elements are in two groups, which fruits are also vegetables, or which fruits are not vegetables.
 These operations are called set operations.